Current Field Trip

 We moved up to the north lake at East Chevington and had good views of 800+ golden plover, large numbers of lapwing and then a few of golden eye, whoopers, mergansers and a pair of pintail and goosander.

-With the light fading it was time to head home – a good meeting and many thanks to Alan and Margaret.
+With the light fading it was time to head home – a good meeting – 58 species seen – and many thanks to Alan and Margaret for their leadership.

 Field trips are organised, usually monthly.
 Locations for field trips can be any of: